 To obtain copies of the covenants registered on your property, you may contact lawyers, notaries, land surveyors or independent registry agents.
-The Land Title and Survey Authority of British Columbia provides links to contact information here.
+Find contact information and other resources provided by the Land Title and Survey Authority of British Columbia.

 Some covenants are between the Resort Municipality of Whistler (RMOW) and the property owner.
 If you would like to modify one of these covenants, please submit a Covenant Modification Application.
 Most covenant modifications require Council approval.
-More information on the covenant modification process is available here.
+Find more information about the covenant modification process.

 Types of Covenants

 Covenants can address a variety of topics.
 The most common covenants in Whistler are rental pool covenants and tree preservation covenants.

 Rental Pool Covenants

 Please note the RMOW does not typically modify rental pool covenants.

 There are two main types of rental pool covenants on property titles in Whistler: Phase 1 covenants and Phase 2 covenants.